DigitalWorkz/eZ_Navi-Delete/README.md

 ==================================
 Custom hardware/software solution to remove the factory navigation system from a Nissan 370Z and install an aftermarket solution while retaining AC control over the CAN bus.

+ - [Discussions] section may have some information of interest.
  - [Wiki] for more info.
 (NOTE: Information in the Wiki is still under development and is subjet to change until finalized.)
  - [eZ Navi-Delete Thread on the 370Z.com] with discussion.
  - [Stereo Thread on the370Z.com] showing my new stereo installation paird with the eZ Navi-Delete